artsandmetaphysics/goodlifeodyssey/documents/the-histories.md

 > The Arabians believe that Dionysos and Ourania are the only gods who exist, and they claim that they cut their hair to look just like the haircut of Dionysos.
 They shear the hair around the head in a ring and shave under the temples.
 Dionysos they call Orotalt; Ourania, Alilat.
 > = (3.8)

+> The only gods they [the Scythians] try to appease are Hestia, who is their most important divinity, Zeus, and Earth, whom they condier to be the wife of Zeus; after these, they worship Apollo, Ourania Aphrodite, Herakles, and Ares.
+While these are the traditional gods of all the Scythians, the Royal Scythians also sacrifies to Poseidon.
+In the Scythian language, Hestia is called Tabiti; Zeus, Papaios (and most correctly so, in my opinion); Earth is called Api; Apollo, Goitosyros; Ourania Aphrodite, Argimpasa; and Poseidon, Thagimasadas.
+It is not their custom to erect statues, altars, or temples, except for Ares.
+> = (4.59)

 ## Quotes From Book I